 *Honorary.
 Dues $8 for Kiwanis magazine.
 Honorary members are not counted in the club official membership statistics.

 *Former SLP Members.
 Members of Key Club, Circle K, or other Kiwanis SLP programs receive a credit of $52/yr for two years.
-MO-ARK has also waived its $20 dues for SLP members.
-Hence, SLP member received a $72 discount for two years.
-Both KI and MO-ARK have waived the $70 sign-on fee for SLP members.
+MO-ARK has also waived its $30 dues to $3.25 for SLP members.
+Hence, SLP member receive a $78.75 discount for two years.
+They pay $33.25/ yr.
 This is as billed to the club by KI.
-It’s the club’s discretion to pass the savings on to its membership.
-As a result SLP members can pay minimal fees of $25 or so the first year, then receive $72 discounts for years two and three.
-They pay full dues only in the fourth year.
+It’s the club’s discretion to pass the savings on to its members.
+As a result SLP members receive discounts for two years.
+They pay full dues in the third year.

 New members are entered in the official KI Roster for the club by the Secretary via the Secretary’s Dashboard online at KiwanisOne.org.
 Entries made there specify the membership classification.
 The Secretary also enters the new member’s address, phone numbers, and email address for use by Kiwanis International in official communications.
 Should any of this information change, please notify your club Secretary.